manuelamachado/Javascript_and_DOM_Manipulation/Readme.md

 Javascript and DOM manipulation project.

-Provided a sqlite database, provide a web page to allow a searchable criteria to filter data rendered in the web page.
+Provided a sqlite database, I created a web page to allow a searchable criteria to filter data rendered in the web page.

-Project desription available in assignment.md.
-Final content available in github pages:
+Final content available in github pages: xxx

 ### Analyzes: